s-chundi/s-chundi.github.io/_posts/2025-06-10-Mechanistic-Interpretability.md

 Ideally, we see latents that rarely fire, as they correspond to only a single feature of the input text.
 <img src="/images/mech-int/latent_10_sparse.png">

-We can clamp these features high above their max activations to get some interesting and weird responses.
+We can boost these features high above their max activations to get some interesting and weird responses.
 This took a bit of manual labor to find interesting latents, as some are dense and others are not activated by the prompt or don't really produce interesting outputs.
-These responses don't imply a causal relationship between clamped latents and the outputs we see.
+These responses don't imply a causal relationship between boosted latents and the outputs we see.
 But my objective with this work was to implement some research and produce some funny or strange results, which I think I've done.

 <table class="outputs-table">
   <thead>